MACool8/AssettoServer/GhostManagerPlugin/README.md

 `/gh_sync`

 Respawns all ghosts at their start sequence number (+ offset if used) and by this resets all positions.
 Useful for ghosts that are clustered or have offsets

+`gh_toggleAdminRequirements`

+Toggles whether or not Requirement that every ghost command requires admin privileages gets enforced.
+After disabling the enforcment thís command can be called by non-admins and than only can be turned back on by an real admin.
+This will only be applied during one session and there is no option to enable this with the server start up.

+`gh_toggleQuickCommands`

+Toggles whether or not Quick commands can be used from admins (or from anyone while admin requirements are disabled).
+Quick Commands are actions in game for Starting/Stopping Recordings, selecting a Ghost file to load in and loading it in to the first ghost.
+Quick Commands explained:

+Hazard Lights:

+Turn on Hazard Lights to start recording and turn them off to stop recording.
+(Will also stop the recording automaticly if you tp back to pit)

+Left and Right Indicators:

+By flashing the left and right indicators you can go back or forward the selected Ghost files (default is the last recorded one, selection resets after recording a new ghost or loading in a ghost)

+Horn:

+By pressing the Horn for 3 seconds you will load in the selected Ghost (default is the last recorded one by you)

+Flashing Lights 3x:
+Hide your ghost/bot